pnp/cli-microsoft365/docs/docs/cmd/teams/chat/chat-list.md

 # teams chat list

-Lists all Microsoft Teams chat conversations for the current user.
+Lists all Microsoft Teams chat conversations for the current or a specific user.

 ## Usage